Generalized Sobol sensitivity indices for dependent variables: numerical methods: The hierarchically orthogonal Gram-Schmidt procedure

-In Section \ref{sect2}, we have seen that the generalized sensitivity indices are defined for any type of reference measures $(\nu_i)_{i \in \disc{1}{p}}$.
+In Section \ref{sect2}, we show that each component $\eta_u$ belongs to a subspace $H_u^0$ of $L^2(\mathbb R^p, \mathcal B(\mathbb R^p), P_{\mathbf X})$.
+Thus, to estimate $\eta_u$, the most natural approach is to construct a good approximation space of $H_u^0$.
+In addition, we have seen that the generalized sensitivity indices are defined for any type of reference measures $(\nu_i)_{i \in \disc{1}{p}}$.
 From now and until the end, we will assume that $\nu_i$, $\forall~i\in \disc{1}{p}$, are diffuse measures.
 Indeed, the non diffuse measures raise additional issues in the results developed further that we will not address in this paper.\\

 In a Hilbert space, it is usual to call in an orthonormal basis to express any of the space element as a linear combination of these basis.
 Further below, we will define the finite-dimensional spaces $H_u^L \subset H_u$ and $H_u^{0,L} \subset H_u^0$, $\forall~u \in S$, as linear spans of some orthonormal systems that will be settled later.
-We take the notation $\gener{B}$ to define the set of all finite linear combination of elements of $B$, also called the linear span of $B$.
+We denote by $\gener{B}$ the set of all finite linear combination of elements of $B$, also called the linear span of $B$.